Is Sourdough Considered a Quick Bread? The 5 Fascinating Answer!

-Understanding Sourdough: What Makes It Unique?
+Understanding this type of bread: What Makes It Unique?

 The Basics of Sourdough: Ingredients and Process